VCityTeam/UD-Graph/Notes/Analysis-XSLT_Conversion.md

 * Add missing GML 3.1 attributes
   * `srsDimensions`
 * Add priorities to avoid conflicting XSL matches
-* Change `rdf:about` conversions to append the element id to a '#' character to match `rdf:resource`s
+* Change `rdf:about` transformations to append the element id to a '#' character to match `rdf:resource`s
+* Move information stored at odd depth elements down to their children